 My own regrets have informed my parenting when it comes to music lessons.
 My girls are required to take music lessons, and quitting isn’t an option.
 When you are the children of two professional musicians, this is probably to be expected.

 I know how to help kids practice.
-I have been doing it since Bria was a tiny 3-year-old.
+I have been doing it since my oldest was a tiny 3-year-old.
 I know the gimmicks.
 I know the reasons why practicing is hard.
 And I mostly even know how to get them to practice anyway.
-And then came Sophia.
+And then came my youngest daughter.

 I tried everything.
 I tried to make practice more fun.
 I have paid her to practice—both in M&Ms and real money.
 I have purchased fun music for her to practice.
 I have done a hundred other little things to help her learn, to make it easier, to make it enjoyable.
 Was I the most consistent mom in the universe?
 Absolutely not.
 But I tried so hard.

-This is a toddler Sophia throwing a tantrum because she wasn’t allowed to climb on the piano.
+This is my youngest as a toddler throwing a tantrum because she wasn’t allowed to climb on the piano.
 A portent of things to come, I suppose.

-The Maestro’s instrument is the trumpet.
-While he doesn’t play it often, he does do some professional gigs every once in a while (too bad his rock band broke up).
-Sophia has always been highly interested in his trumpet whenever he has it out.
+My husband’s instrument is the trumpet.
+While he doesn’t play it often, he does do some professional gigs every once in a while.
+My youngest has always been highly interested in his trumpet whenever he has it out.
 She begs him to let her play it, and he always lets her.
 Then she begs him to teach her how to play various songs on it.
 And she learns them.

-Most people don’t know that Chloe began as a violinist, too.
+Most people don’t know that my middle daughter began as a violinist, too.
 But her teacher and I quickly realized that it wasn’t the right instrument for her, and we quit after just a few months.
 We waited a few years and then put her into piano lessons where she has blossomed as a musician.
 Now that she is in middle school, she also plays percussion and loves it.
 Pulling her out of violin was the right decision for her, too, because she found her musical home elsewhere.
-I just feel guilty I didn’t see it more quickly with Sophia.
+I just feel guilty I didn’t see it more quickly with my youngest.

 Violin just never started to become natural for her at all.
 Her teacher even bagged Suzuki for a while and put her in a more fun book.
 She loved that book but still had epic tantrums over practicing.
 Maybe if we had started her in that book from the beginning things would have been different.